n-c0de-r/MazeGenerator/README.md

 Other than that it should hopefully rely on bitwise operations for calculating paths, as these are faster.

 ### Style
-This project generates 2D pixelart mazes
+This project generates 2D pixelart mazes.

+[LibreSprite](https://github.com/LibreSprite/LibreSprite) was used to make some assets.

 ### Bonus
 Provides a little game experience within the labyrinth.